krestfield/docs/ezcert/ezcert.md

 ### Interfaces

-- Complete Restful API for all certificate management and administative operations
+- Complete Restful API for all certificate management and administrative operations
 - Web Management and User Consoles
 - PowerShell
 - .NET Interface